buiquochuy2k1/vcb-exchange-rates/README.md

-# 📈 Vietcombank Exchange Rate Parser
+# 📈 Viet Nam Exchange Rate Parser

-A simple Node.js utility to fetch and parse live exchange rates from Vietcombank's official XML endpoint.
+A simple Node.js utility to fetch and parse live exchange rates from several bank in Viet Nam official XML endpoint.

 > "Thank you for using my project.
 > Credit: **Bui Quoc Huy (aka.
 Tino)**"